 H. Piper, JR. Duggan, S. Rogers (2013).
 Managerial Discourse, Child Safeguarding, and the Elimination of Virtue from In Loco Parentis Relationships: An Example from Music Education.
 Power and Education.
 5(3), pp.209-221.

 L. Hammersley-Fletcher (2017).
 Educational Leadership.
 In: Educational Leadership: Theorising Professional Practice in Neoliberal Times.
 Routledge, pp.27-41.

 JR. Duggan (2017).
 Fast-track leadership schemes as elite re-professionalising projects.
 In: Corporate Elites and the Reform of Public Education.
 Policy Press,

-JR. Duggan, JR. Duggan (2017).
-Fast-track leadership development programmes: the new micro-philanthropy of future elites.
-In: Corporate Elites and the Reform of Public Education.
+JR. Duggan (2017).
+Fast-track leadership development programmes: The new microphilanthropy of future elites.
+HM.
+Gunter, D. Hall, MW.
+Apple.
+In: Corporate Elites and The Reform of Public Education.
 Policy Press, pp.135-145.

 JR. Duggan (2014).
 Embedded Research: Contextualizing Managerialization in a Local Authority.
 In: Education Policy Research Design and Practice at a Time of Rapid Reform.
 Bloomsbury Publishing,